Awards for Excellence in Planning

-Transferability – Principles can be applied to many diverse planning scenarios and at several scales; offers ways in which it could be transferred to other locales, scopes, and regulatory or legislative structures; and can be used by different elements of planning practice (e.g.: social planning, development planning, etc.).
+Transferability – Principles can be applied to many diverse planning scenarios and at several scales; offers timely ways in which approaches, processes or lessons can be transferred to other locales, scopes, and regulatory or legislative structures; and can be used by different elements of planning practice (e.g.: social planning, development planning, etc.).

-Contribution to the profession – Contributes to improving the standards of practice for the profession as a whole; brings attention and awareness of the Planning profession to new audiences; and evidences significant collaboration between planning and other disciplines.
+Contribution to the profession – Contributes to improving the standards of practice for the profession as a whole; brings attention and awareness of the Planning profession to new audiences by “capturing the moment” and addressing an issue receiving the attention of politicians, media and the general public; and demonstrates significant collaboration between planning and other disciplines.

 Public process* – Engages stakeholders and/or the general public in meaningful ways; uses creative and appropriate engagement tools and techniques; and demonstrates the integration of the information gathered from the public process.